It was in the second half of 2013 and I was, like so many others, busy.

 There were people who were more shocked than me though.
 My family.
 They depended on me and this was very real to them.
 Time stood still for a couple of days and we talked about a lot of stuff.

 The practical person in me got back into the driving seat and we began to process.
 Firstly the medical insurance claim to cover the cost of the ops, then the cancer trauma claim.
 The insurers were fantastic.
 Lifestyle was evaluated and work was a big part of that.
-I took a different direction and after six months off with the family travelling to parts of NZ and Australia I began to work again for myself and on my terms.
-Family were moved to the front seat again and despite my high drive to work, we rebalanced.
+I took a different direction and after six months off with the family traveling to parts of NZ and Australia I began to work again for myself and on my terms.
+Family have moved to the front seat again and despite my high drive to work, we rebalanced.

 Insurance was something I knew and had bought most of my adult life.
 But insurance is now something I understand.
 Not in a dollars and cents way like before but in the freedom and space it created to make different decisions for myself and my family.
 You don’t get many second chances so to be able to run with the second chance I got because of the insurance I had is something I will never underestimate the value of.